Carl-Heinrich von Stülpnagel

-Carl-Heinrich Rudolf Wilhelm von Stülpnagel (2 January 1886 – 30 August 1944) was a German general in the Wehrmacht during World War II who was an army level commander.
-While serving as military commander of German-occupied France and as commander of the 17th Army in the Soviet Union during Operation Barbarossa, under the pressure of the government in Berlin, Stülpnagel became implicated in German war crimes, including authorising reprisal operations against civilian population and cooperating with the Einsatzgruppen in their mass murder of Jews.
-Increasingly unable to reconcile his military duties and his moral objections to the regime's ideology, he joined the resistance.
+Carl-Heinrich Rudolf Wilhelm von Stülpnagel (2 January 1886 – 30 August 1944) was a German general in the Wehrmacht’s Heer (the army controlled by the Wehrmacht) during World War II who was an army level commander.
+While serving as military commander of German-occupied France and as commander of the 17th Army in the Soviet Union during Operation Barbarossa, Stülpnagel participated in German war crimes, including authorising reprisal operations against civilian population and cooperating with the Einsatzgruppen in their mass murder of Jews.
 He was a member of the 20 July Plot to assassinate Adolf Hitler, being in charge of the conspirators' actions in France.
 After the failure of the plot, he was recalled to Berlin and attempted to commit suicide en route, but failed.
 Tried on 30 August 1944, he was convicted of treason and executed on the same day.

 Early life

 Born in Berlin into a noble family, Stülpnagel joined the Prussian Army straight from school in 1904, and served as a general staff officer in World War I. After the war, he served in the Reichswehr reaching the rank of Colonel in 1933.
 The same year, he was appointed head of the 'Foreign Armies' branch of the General Staff of the Army.
 In 1935, he published a memorandum in which he combined anti-Bolshevism with anti-Semitism.
 By 1936 he was a Major General and commanded the 30th Infantry Division in Lübeck.

 On 27 August 1937, as a Lieutenant General, he was appointed Deputy Chief of the General Staff of the Army.
 In 1938, after the Blomberg-Fritsch affair and the Sudeten Crisis, he established contact with the Schwarze Kapelle, revealing the secret plan for the invasion of Czechoslovakia.
 Stülpnagel took part in the military opposition's first plans to remove Hitler from power, but the plans were largely abandoned after the Munich Agreement.